sjovanovic/recall.js/README.md

 Recall.js is long term memory for AI apps!

-It is a generic RAG (Retrieval-augmented generation) JavaScript library and command line interface focused on speed, ease of use and embeddability.
+It is a generic RAG (Retrieval-augmented generation) JavaScript library and command line utility focused on speed, ease of use and embeddability.

 It is versatile: use it for generic Semantic Search, as expert memory for your AI app, as a recommendation system, there are so many possibilities.